 Quite often, I’ve not charged for piping, and I’ve always had a good feeling when providing the service, because I’ve played for close friends and relatives.
 I felt great about being asked, and yet not expecting payment.
 It would be my gift to the newly married couple or to the bereaved family, if they were friends of mine.
 The situation was different recently, for I was asked to play in the head table and join the group for dinner.
 I would rather play well, and leave the group to its own associates, than be an extra person at the banquet.
 I questioned the organizer of this banquet, who represented quite an influential social organization, whether or not there would be a cocktail hour before dinner, where members could buy a drink.
 I was informed that there would be.
 I asked if those spirits were more important than enlisting the services of a piper and was informed that no, they were considered separately.
 I replied that I consider remuneration for the piping as important as the refreshments before the meal.
 Would they consider the piper?
+The response to my request was that they have never paid for the services of a piper and didn’t wish to start now.
+I concluded the conversation was finished.
+The organization carried on without a piper.
+A drab sort of commencement.
+Pomp and ceremony attached to the banquet was lost.

 If the organization, on the other hand, was just starting up and needed a piper, and could not afford his services, I certainly would have been glad to help out.
 It was entirely different, however, when members would be buying their cocktails before dinner, expecting free piping, not allowing for showing their appreciation for the piper’s well-practiced music and his attention to appropriate dress for the occasion.